SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 (respectively) IPv4 and IPv6 addresses. :code:`IPAddr` acts as a union of these two types along with an IP family specifier that indicates the type of address contained.
 The type specific classes provide performance and storage benefits when the type of the address is known or forced, while :code:`IPAddr` provides a generic type useful for interfaces.
+An :code:`IPAddr` can be in an invalid state but the family specific classes cannot, as every possible bit pattern is a valid address.

 These classes provide support for parsing and formatting IP addresses.
 The constructor can take a string and, if a valid address, will initialize the instance to that address.
 The downside is